Invest in South London property

 Priding itself on its energetic vibe, south London has no shortage of parks, sporting facilities, entertainment venues and green spaces.

 From the London Eye to the Tate Modern, south London is home to some of the Capital’s most iconic cultural institutions.
-There are also new attractions such as Damien Hirst’s recently opened Newport Street Gallery.
+There are also new attractions such as Damien Hirst’s Newport Street Gallery.
 Here, Hirst displays over 2,000 pieces from his personal art collection, as well as art by Banksy and Francis Bacon.

 Other must-visit south London locations include: